top of page

 Why it works:

-Presenting information in two different formats can create multiple retrieval paths in memory, making recall easier and more flexible.
+Presenting information in two formats creates multiple retrieval paths in memory, making recall easier.

 Classroom tips:

-• Revision posters: Allocate time for students to design posters summarising topics using both words and images.
+• Revision posters: Allocate time for designing posters that summarize topics using both text and imagery.

-• Annotated mind maps: Model how to build a mind map that includes key concepts and links between them.
+• Annotated mind maps: Model how to build a mind map that includes key concepts and connections.

 What it is: